COMP4350-Landstreicher/PlatePlanner/docs/testing-plan.md

 	**Acceptance Testing - Per User Story:**
     1. As a logged-in user, I want to be able to choose recipes and portion sizes to add to the shopping list.
-		1. After logging in, create at least one recipe
+		1. After logging in, create a recipe with name "a", ingredient name "a", direction "a" and everything else left as default
-		2. Click the utensil icon on the recipe to add it to the week plan
+		2. Click the utensil icon on the recipe "a"
-		3. Go to the week plan
+		4. Go to the "Week Plan" tab
-		4. Select the number of portions you'd like to make of each added recipe
+		5. Should have a recipe image named "a"
+		6. Hover the mouse to the image, it should display "1 servings"
+		7. Click "+" button
+		8. Should display "2 servings"
+		9. Click "-" button
+		10. Should display "1 servings"

     2. As a logged-in user, I want to be able to generate a shopping list of ingredients based on my chosen recipes.
-		1. Add recipes to the week plan and chosing portion counts as in acceptance test 1
+		1. After logging in, create a recipe with name "a", ingredient name "a", direction "a" and everything else left as default
+		2. Click the utensil icon on the recipe "a"
+		3. Do step 1 and 2 but recipe name "b"
-		2. Go to the shopping list
+		4. Go to the "Week Plan" tab
-		3. click "Generate Shopping List", and ensure the right ingredients are listed
+		5. Should have a recipe images named "a" and "b"
+		6. Go to "Shopping List" tab
+		7. Click "Generate Shopping List"
+		8. Should have item "a", quantity "2", unit "count"

     3. As a logged-in user, I want to be able to send the shopping list to my email address.
 		1. Generate a shopping list as in acceptance test 2